 Spot-Checks may require submission of information by the Entity to WECC.
-WECC will provide at least 20 days advance notice of a Spot-Check to the Entity and will provide a copy of the notice to the BCUC.
+WECC will provide at least twenty (20) days advance notice of a Spot-Check to the Entity and will provide a copy of the notice to the BCUC.
 The notice will include the reason(s) for the Spot-Check, the Reliability Standards subject to the Spot-Check, and the date the Entity is to submit or otherwise make the required information available to WECC.

-Section 2.3 of the CMP provides information about Spot Checks.
+Section 2.3 of the Compliance Monitoring Program provides information about Spot Checks.

-3.4 Compliance Violation Investigations (CVI)
+3.4 Compliance Violation Investigations

-After BCUC approval, WECC may perform a CVI at any time circumstances indicate a Possible Violation of a Reliability Standard, or as otherwise directed by the BCUC.
-WECC will notify the Entity within three (3) business days of the decision to initiate a CVI and the reason(s) for the investigation.
+After BCUC approval, WECC may perform a Compliance Violation Investigation at any time in response to a system disturbance, Complaint, or Possible Violation of a Reliability Standard identified by any other means, or as otherwise directed by the BCUC.
+WECC will notify the Entity within three (3) business days of the decision to initiate a Compliance Violation Investigation and the reason(s) for the investigation.

-Section 2.4 of the CMP provides information about CVIs.
+Section 2.4 of the Compliance Monitoring Program provides information about Compliance Violation Investigations.